IgniteUI/indigo-design-docfx/en/components/linear-gauge.md

 ## Title and Subtitle

 The Linear Gauge has a Title and Subtitle and their text can be changed.
-They can also be hidden if not needed by setting them to No symbol.
+They can also be hidden if not needed by setting them to ~No Symbol.

 <img class="responsive-img" src="../images/linear_gauge_title-off.png" srcset="../images/linear_gauge_title-off@2x.png 2x" />